Uganda community case management

 Community Health Services

-- Community leaders responsible for coordination, overseeing VHTs and administrative supervision of VHT activities in their areas
+- Community leaders are responsible for coordination, overseeing VHTs and administrative supervision of VHT activities in their areas.

 - Health facilities to track clients referred and supervise the VHT and the private drug shops within their catchment area

 - In development: Community Health Extension Worker (CHEW) model, likely to be implemented in 2-3 years.

 - CHEWs positioned at the parish level (about 10 villages, 1000 households and 5000 people) and will have conventional health posts.

 - Will be paid and will receive comprehensive training prior to deployment